Sunday, January 29, 2012

 Think of tomorrow filled with joy.

-But I always fear from hope
+But I always fear from hope.

-After a long wait, if
+Because after a long wait, if

-Failure is a dreadful color and hindrance,
+Failure is a dreadful colour and a hindrance—

 Losing the strength of hope.